Using a PPP loan calculator excel can help you understand your business expenses, even though the Paycheck Protection Program has already ended.

-Lastly, figure how much you paid in state and local taxes paid on amounts compensated to employees (do not include employer-paid FICA tax).
+Lastly, figure out how much you paid in state and local taxes paid on amounts compensated to employees (do not include employer-paid FICA tax).

 Don’t worry about making adjustments to salary for individuals paid more than $100,000 per year.
-The worksheet will make that adjustment automatically.

-Furthermore, since you can use a portion of the PPP loan can be used for mortgage, lease, and utility obligations, gather documents to verify that you make those types of payments.
+Furthermore, since you can use a portion of the PPP loan for a mortgage, lease, and utility obligations, gather documents to verify that you make those types of payments.

 Input payroll data into the spreadsheet

-When making a PPP loan calculation, the worksheet is straightforward.
+When making a PPP loan payroll calculation, the worksheet is straightforward.